matt9527-marist/MyObsidianNotes/Machine Learning/005 Regularization and Hyperparameter Tuning.md

 		- *Min/Max*
 	- SkLearn manages *Estimators*: (shortcut is fit-transform)
 		- *Transformers*: fit/transform or `fit.transform()`
+		- *Predictors*: fit/predict, use the trained data to predict new data.
+	Also in terms of SKLearn:
+		-
-		- *Predictors*: fit/predict, use the trained data to predict **2) Regularization**: Ways of controlling *overfitting* in the context of reducing the value of regression coefficients.
+**2) Regularization**: Ways of controlling *overfitting* in the context of reducing the value of regression coefficients.
 Doing so completely leaves us with the *intercept*, but gives us various methods:
 *L2 (Ridge)* and *L1 (Lasso)* or *Elastic Net*, which is `rho L1 + (1-rho) L2`.
 **3) Tuning the Model**: #Hyperparameter Optimization.